home

 top of page

-Since the ratification of our flagship projects a series of additional projects have been badged as RCE North East projects, many of which have now also been submitted to the UNU for international recognition:
+Since the ratification of our flagship projects a series of additional projects have been badged as RCE North East projects, many of which have now also been submitted to the UNU for international recognition.
+Here is a selection:

 Hartlepool Arts - Trade Winds